 “Hey, why can’t you take a joke?” asked Charlie.

-“This is not a joke, Charlie,” Campbell said.
+“This is not a joke, Charlie,” said Campbell.

 The two faced each other.
-Charlie’s eyes were as calculating as carefree, and his handsome bristled face was a rough adolescent male version of Lucky’s delicate features.
+Campbell looked into Charlie’s eyes, as calculating as carefree.
+The boy’s handsome bristled face was a rough adolescent male version of Lucky’s delicate features.

-Was this adventure-seeking boy even capable of regret about stealing his friend’s gun?
+Was this adventure-seeking boy even capable of regret about stealing his friend’s gun, he wondered?
 George wasn’t going to get the weapon back, either.

 “You idiot,” Campbell planned to tell Manny Garcia.
 “Why would you leave a lethal, mass-murdering weapon with a teenager?”

-Maybe after living in Saburia, this was the new normal for Garcia.
+Maybe after living in Saburia, he thought, this was the new normal for Garcia.
 Like Charlie and George, the youngest soldiers on the Saburian military base were also barely breaking into manhood.